M1 queues northbound from Northampton following reports of mid-morning crash near motorway services

 There are queues on the M1 northbound near Northampton following reports of a crash on Wednesday morning (march 23).

-National Highways traffic sensors say there are delays of 20 minutes for traffic between junction 15 following a collision near to the services at junction 15A at around 10.30am.
+National Highways traffic sensors say two lanes are closed with tailbacks of six miles and 40-minute delays for traffic between junction 15 following a collision near to the services at junction 15A at around 10.30am.